 With a constrained site, it was crucial for the TAS team to deploy innovative design to introduce as much light and air as possible.
 To the front, living areas open on to courtyards that connect inside to outside while to the rear, floor to wall glazing wraps around the houses to allow residents to enjoy the gardens.
 To boost airiness further, each home features a central void extending up through the three floors.

 To reduce massing on the front and side elevations, the team used a subtle material palette.
 Brick detailing is off-set with elements of dark stained timber cladding and slate roof tiles to respond to the terrace’s immediate context and deliver a unique housing development in Hertfordshire.

-This project was shortlisted for the RIBA East Awards 2020.
+This project was shortlisted for the RIBA East Awards 2020 (awards currently postponed).